Dr Julien Dugnoille

 Circus tradition that includes a central role for animal performance persists in France and is afforded governmental support and promotion through the Ministry of Culture.
 However, traditional circuses in Europe that perform with wild animals are being challenged publicly and altered through the enactment of legal bans on use of these animals, reflecting increasing unease with wild animal performance in particular.
 My PhD project involves multi-sited multispecies ethnographic research of current 21st century traditions of wild animal performance in circuses in France, to investigate circus discourse and the lives of animals caught within entertaining narratives.
 I will undertake fieldwork within three circuses that perform in and around Paris.
 I build on existing research that explores boundaries between humans and other animals in circuses to explore how traditions of wild animal performance in French circuses may trouble or blur boundaries between humans and other animals, and how it is possible to make “visible” the lived experiences of individual animals to understand more fully the bodily impact of these traditions.
 Ideas in biopower and phenomenology provide the theoretical frame for this research which is located at the crossroads of Anthrozoology, Ethnographic Anthropology and Applied Philosophy.
 The study produced will capture a rare analytical account of an oral and physical tradition, while also giving full consideration to animal experience, of benefit to scholars of performance but also to those considering the welfare of animals in circuses, with great potential to feed into policy discussions and decisions.

-In my free time, I appease my obsession for nineteenth-century European literature and by devouring Emile Zola's work and other naturalist descriptions.
-I also love the work of Victor Hugo, Charles Mathurin and Gustave Flaubert to name but a few.
-Today, I live in Exeter's countryside with my human and nonhuman animals, including my partner, my cats Toshio and Kyattsu Ai, and my dog Idem.
+In my free time, I appease my obsession for nineteenth-century European literature by reading and re-reading Emile Zola's work and other naturalist descriptions.
+I also love the work of Victor Hugo, Charles Mathurin and Leo Tolstoy to name but a few.